-Pilates improves balance, posture and agility in surfing and surfers.
-Simple Pilates exercises will boost your performance in the waves.
+Pilates improves strength, balance and posture, while also preventing and rehabilitating injuries.
+Simple Pilates exercises will keep you in top shape and quickly boost your performance in the waves.

 Paddling out, duck diving, paddling for waves, taking off, managing the surf line and completing maneuvers on the wave face are hugely affected by Pilates training exercises.